 Skip to main content

-The Australian Cultural Orientation Programme (AUSCO) prepares refugees and other humanitarian entrants (people who suffer substantial discrimination amounting to gross violation of their human rights in their home country and therefore are living outside of it) for initial settlement in Australia.
-It is a five-day programme of orientation focusing on travel, on-arrival assistance, practical information on post-arrival settlement services and managing cultural, social and economic expectations.
+The Australian Cultural Orientation Program (AUSCO) prepares refugees and other humanitarian program entrants (people who suffer substantial discrimination amounting to gross violation of their human rights in their home country and therefore are living outside of it) for initial settlement in Australia.
+The course covers many themes, including the actual journey by air, on-arrival assistance, practical information on post-arrival settlement services and managing cultural, social and economic expectations.

 • What to expect on-arrival to Australia by way of initial assistance